Krukov/noteit/README.rst

 I created this tool for my own purposes, but I will be glad if you'll use it too.

 I love commandline tools like `howdoi <https://github.com/gleitz/howdoi>`_ , they are really awesome.
-Sometimes it is necessary to note something simple and useful: commands like *tar zxvf* or any password (it is bad idea).
+Sometimes it is necessary to note something simple and useful: commands like *tar zxvf* or any password.
 That will be great, if you could make a note simple and fast, and then get it anywhere.
 I hope, you will enjoy this tool!

 Why